 Protection from the responsibility

-However, having a shield of “just writing code” it is too easy for a developer to hide behind it.
+However, with a shield of “just writing code” is too easy for a developer to hide behind it.

 “Good requirements, meeting deadline, documentation, useful final product, team cooperation – those are problems of someone else – mine is just the code”.

 While it often is someone’s else problem, it feels like there is no effort on the developer’s side to even try.